okfn/opendefinition/ofd/index.markdown

 We want to create open knowledge.
 To help achieve this, the Open Format requires:

 #### The work must be provided in a convenient form
 The **work** *must* be provided in a convenient format so that it is easy to reuse.
 This requires the **work** to be published in a format that maximises knowledge sharing and reuse.
-The format may vary for different media types (e.g. image, text, geographic data).
+The format may vary for different media types (e.g. image, text, tabular or geographic data).

 #### The work must be provided in a modifiable form
-The **work** *must* be provided in a modifiable format so it can be reused in different ways.
+The **work** *must* be provided in a modifiable format so it can be reused in different ways, in part or in whole.
 What is an appropriate modifiable form?

 - If the **work** is data, an appropriate modifiable form is one that is machine-readable and in an open format.
-- If the **work** isn’t data, an appropriate modifiable form is one that... (*contribution needed here*).
+- If the **work** isn’t data, an appropriate modifiable form is one that allow the **work** to be performed in part or whole (*contribution needed here*).

 #### No unnecessary technological obstacles to the performance of the licensed rights
 (*contribution needed*)